atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 Global optimization
 ~~~~~~~~~~~~~~~~~~~

-* **Genetic algorithms**: The optimization by means of :ref:`genetic algorithms <genetic-algorithms>`.
+* **Genetic algorithms**: The optimization using :ref:`genetic algorithms <genetic-algorithms>`.

 Random exploration of the parameters space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* **Monte-Carlo simulations**: An exploration of the parameters space by means of Monte-Carlo simulations.
-These simulations were found to be limited in terms of ability to find reasonnable parameters sets for even moderately AMs.
+* **Monte-Carlo simulations**: An exploration of the parameters space using Monte-Carlo simulations.
+These simulations were found to be limited in terms of ability to find reasonable parameters sets for even moderately AMs.

 Outputs
 -------